Employee references: to give or not to give?

 The reference should be accurate and truthful.
 If it contains unflattering information, it should never be malicious.
 If an employee suspects they haven’t gained a job because of a malicious or inaccurate reference, they could pursue a claim at the Tribunal and/or Civil Court.
 The new employer could potentially have a claim too if the old employer got the reference wrong.

 Some employers simply provide a reference recording the dates of the employment and the job title.
-If employers have this policy, or indeed a policy not to provide references, this should be consistently held and should be made clear in any response to a request for a reference.
+If employers have this policy, or indeed a policy to not provide references, this should be consistently held and should be made clear in any response to a request for a reference.

 Acas’ ‘Providing a job reference’ guide is helpful for both employers and employees.
 Employers should be sure to seek legal advice if they don’t want an ex-employee to see a reference.